 However, you know that being a mom is also one of the most difficult jobs on the planet and it can really wear you out.
 Especially when you have to work and raise kids, it’s a whole other ball game that can really throw your life out of balance.

-I have been in this position myself and I understand the difficulties at hand.
+I have been in this position myself (as an interior design business coach) and I understand the difficulties at hand.
 I have also learned that there are tweaks you can make to help things be more balanced between your work and raising your children.

 After you read this blog post, I hope that you will have some new solid ideas (and maybe even spark some new ideas of your own) to make your life flow a little bit better.